HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 }
 ```

-And a helper method for spawning animals, which we will use again for the prey:
+Add a helper method for spawning animals, which we will use again for the prey:

 ```typescript
 spawnAnimal(animalKey: keyof typeof AnimalType,